Contact

 Biography

-Dr. Catherine Weinberg graduated from Lawrence University in Wisconsin and received her medical degree from St. George’s University School of Medicine where she was a member of Iota Epsilon Alpha Honor Society.
+After earning an undergraduate degree from Lawrence University in Wisconsin, Dr. Weinberg received her medical degree from St. George’s University School of Medicine where she was a member of Iota Epsilon Alpha Honor Society.
 She completed her Internal Medicine residency and Cardiology fellowship at St. Luke’s Roosevelt Hospital Center in New York City.
 Dr. Weinberg’s passion for treating adults with congenital heart disease led her to complete an advanced fellowship at the Wisconsin Adult Congenital Heart Disease Program at the Children’s Hospital of Wisconsin.

 After fellowship, Dr. Weinberg served as Assistant Professor, Division of Cardiovascular Diseases and Hypertension at Robert Wood Johnson Medical School of Robert Wood Johnson University Hospital, New Brunswick, NJ.
-In 2012 she joined Concorde.
-In addition to seeing general cardiology patients at Concorde, she helped build and grow the Adult Congenital Heart Disease Program at NYU Langone Health.
-She is currently the director of the Adult Congenital Heart Disease Program and High Risk Cardiovascular Obstetrics at Lenox Hill Hospital, Northwell Health.
+Dr. Weinberg comes to Lenox Hill from NYU Langone Health, where she helped build and grow the Adult Congenital Heart Disease Program.

-Dr. Weinberg seeks to provide the highest quality care to her patients, and shares her knowledge by teaching medical school students, residents, and fellows.
+Dr. Weinberg seeks to provide the highest quality care to her patients, and shares her knowledge by teaching medical school students, residents and fellows.
 She has co-authored journal articles and textbook chapters on protein purification, advancements in echocardiography, women with coronary artery disease, pregnancy and heart disease and adult congenital heart disease.
-Dr. Weinberg has been named one of New York’s Super Doctors®.
+Dr. Weinberg has been listed in Super Doctors® for nine consecutive years.

 Academic Titles